ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

-1. RFC4122 did not distinguish between the requirements for generation of a UUID versus an application which simply stores one, which are often different.
+1. RFC4122 did not distinguish between the requirements for generation of a UUID versus an application that simply stores one, which are often different.